Turner Syndrome (Monosomy X) in Children

 Researchers don’t know how to prevent the chromosome error that causes this disorder.

 In general, a woman who has a child with Turner syndrome is not at increased risk

 of having another baby with the condition.
-TS is usually not inherited in families
+TS is often not inherited in families.

 How can I help my child live with TS?